-When the adult molt occurs a few months later, ALL the adult feathers come in pure white, as once activated in the early weeks of life, the White-Sides and Tail-Whitening traits prevent the production of pigment for the rest of the bird’s life.
+When the adult molt occurs at about four months ALL the adult feathers come in pure white.
+Once activated in the early weeks of life, the White-Sides and Tail-Whitening traits prevent the production of pigment for the rest of the bird’s life.
 The only time color will ever be seen in a Seraph is thus with initial feather development in the nest.
 As far as we know, no other white Fancy Pigeon in existence owes its absence of color pigment to this particular combination of genetic processes.
 Seraphim are unique in this way.

 This 5-week old Seraph demonstrates the visual effects of the Satinette Piebald genes and the recessive red genes.
 Color is primarily expressed on the wing shields and tail in Satinette pattern.
 (See discussion.)

 The same Seraph after his first molt, now white due to the full expression of the White-Sides and Tail-Whitening traits linked to the Recessive Red gene in Seraphim.
 Note that the red mis-marked feathers in the piebald white areas of the chest and head in the juvenile at left are replaced above with white as well.

 OTHER REQUIRED TRAITS: The needle-point peak in the Seraph is autosomal recessive.
 The unusually large ruffled frill (or cravat) is the result of two recessive genes which code for the chest frill (kr1 and kr2) that are both present in the Seraph.
 The feathered toes are called “grouse” and are a recessive trait.
 Like a kid glove, each toe is individually seen and individually feathered.
 The short beak (ku) is polygeneic, i.e. is inherited with the involvement of more than one gene.
 As you can see, Seraphim carry a lot of recessive traits, all of which have to be donated by each parent and present on chromosomes in pairs in order to be seen.